 1. The Bible is the Word of God.1

 2. The Bible was written by about 40 human authors by divine inspiration over about 1,600 years (1500 B.C.
 [Moses] to about 100 A.D.
 [Apostle John]).

-3. The Bible is both a text that is a testimony to God’s work in history culminating in Jesus’ death, resurrection, and ascension into heaven (see What is Christianity?),
+3. The Bible is a text that is a testimony to God’s work in history culminating in Jesus’ death, resurrection, and ascension into heaven,

-4. Jesus was not given a book from heaven,
+4. Contrary to the Qur’an, the truth is that Jesus was never given a book from heaven,

 Quran 5:46-47 (Muhsin Khan)

 And in their footsteps, We sent ‘Iesa (Jesus), son of Maryam (Mary), confirming the Taurat (Torah) that had come before him, and We gave him the Injeel (Gospel),3 in which was guidance and light and confirmation of the Taurat (Torah) that had come before it, a guidance and an admonition for Al-Muttaqun (the pious – see V. 2:2).

 Let the people of the Injeel (Gospel) judge by what Allah has revealed therein.
 And whosoever does not judge by what Allah has revealed (then) such (people) are the Fasiqun (the rebellious i.e. disobedient (of a lesser degree) to Allah.

 The Qur’anic claim about the Injeel is itself an attempt to corrupt the New Testament because no Injeel was ever given to Jesus.
 Followers of Jesus have four gospels, but they never had what the Quran refers to as the Injeel.4 The Qur’anic Injeel (book from heaven) does not exist and has never existed.